DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑C. Create a CloudFormation template that contains the AWS Config rules and remediation actions.
 Deploy the template from the delegated administrator account by using AWS Config.

 - ##### 🔑D. Create an AWS Config conformance pack that contains the AWS Config rules and remediation actions.
-Deploy the pack from the delegated administrator account by using AWS Config.
+Deploy the pack from the delegated administrator account <mark>by using AWS Config</mark>.

+> AWS Config conformance pack**原生支持跨账户部署**

 #### 🎈Question #114

 A company uses Amazon S3 to store proprietary information.
 The development team creates buckets for new projects on a daily basis.
 The security team wants to ensure that  **all existing and future buckets have encryption, logging, and versioning enabled.
-Additionally, no buckets should ever be publicly read or write accessible. **
+Additionally, no buckets should ever be publicly read or write accessible**.

 What should a DevOps engineer do to meet these requirements?